Showing posts with label lost. Show all posts

 Sierra had a softball game, and they lost.

-I replied he lost both legs.
+I replied that he lost both legs.

-So we lost them, neither Ron nor I had brought our cell phones.
+So we lost them; neither Ron nor I had brought our cell phones.

-Finally, they arrived, Dakota gave Ron his cell phone, just in case we got lost again.
+Finally, they arrived, and Dakota gave Ron his cell phone, just in case they got lost again.

-Madison got lost and we went to look for her.
+Madison got lost, and we went to look for her.

 We lost Madison for about 45 minutes.

-We exited Desoto Caverns and went to the parking area where there were rides, archery, cave crawl, and mine for a gemstone, we walked thru, a lost trail maze.
+We exited Desoto Caverns and went to the parking area, where there were rides, archery, a cave crawl, and a mine for gemstones.
+We walked through a lost trail maze.

 I had been in the field of an electrical storm and had lost my short-term memory.